giordamaug/wisardBM/README.md

  M. De Gregorio, M. Giordano.
- Background Modeling by Weightless Neural Networks. in "New Trends in Image Analysis and Processing - ICIAP 2015 Workshops", Volume 9281 of the series Lecture Notes in Computer Science, pp 493-501.
+ Background Modeling by Weightless Neural Networks.
+ In "New Trends in Image Analysis and Processing - ICIAP 2015 Workshops", Volume 9281 of the series Lecture Notes in Computer Science, pp 493-501.
  Springer Verlag, http://dx.doi.org/10.1007/978-3-319-23222-5_60